We all know that dogs like to share everything with their owners, including (and perhaps especially) food.

 The contents of sunflower seeds can help lower your dog’s bad cholesterol while raising his good cholesterol.
-In addition, the antioxidants help protect your dog from harmful radicals, and the vitamin E assists your dog’s fat metabolism.
+In addition, the antioxidants help protect your dog from harmful radicals, and vitamin E assists your dog’s fat metabolism.

-The mental health benefits of sunflower seeds, which also apply to dogs, include improved brain activity and fighting depression, anxiety and fatigue.
+The mental health benefits of sunflower seeds, which also apply to dogs, include improved brain activity and fighting depression, anxiety, and fatigue.